blabambs/blabambs.github.io/README.md

 .

+you've scrolled to the bottom!

-im going to explain how to do the weird gif exploit
+now im going to explain how to do the weird gif exploit

 just go to https://github.com/blabambs/blabambs.github.io/